GOVTNZ/print-ready/README.md

 ## Quick Start Summary

 ### Download the repository
-[todo AI me] You can simply download the [Print ready repository](https://github.com/GOVTNZ/print-ready/) as a ZIP file or Clone it using Git
+You can simply download the [Print ready repository](https://github.com/GOVTNZ/print-ready/) as a ZIP file or Clone it using Git
-[TODO: add final repo link]

 ### Install Dependencies and view the Example webpage